TÜRKÇE

 The second White Paper was published by the Commission in 2001 and a ten-year perspective for Common Transport Policy was created.
 Within the White Paper, proposals for setting up balanced structures of transport among different modes, improving intermodality and interconnections and overcoming bottlenecks were developed, resource constraints were addressed.
 After the White Paper, compulsory and harmonized legislation was adopted for aviation safety, safety agencies were established for railway, aviation and maritime transport, passenger rights and social aspect of transport policy developed.
 Besides, after 11 September 2001 attacks security policies for different types of transport modes and critical infrastructure were created.

-The last White Paper published in 2011 presents the proposals for a sustainable development of transport systems of the EU until year 2050.
-It is predicted that the greenhouse gas emissions will be reduced 60 % in 2050 compared to 1990, and rate of oil-based transport and the congestion will be decreased.
+The last White Paper published in 2011 presents the proposals for a sustainable EU transport system by 2050.
+It is predicted that the greenhouse gas emissions will be reduced by 60 % in 2050 compared to 1990 levels, and rate of oil-based transport and the congestion will be decreased.

 The Urban Mobility Plan was adopted in 2013.
 The package affirms that urban mobility is primarily the responsibility of local level actors.
 Local actors will be encouraged to develop transport plans to support the implementation of integrated strategies.
 In this context, a concept for Sustainable Urban Mobility Plans (SUMP) has been proposed; accessibility, urban smart transportation systems and urban security.